 Accommodation and meals

-High-quality accommodation is available in our new Cheng Yu Tung Building on our central site.
-En suite study rooms are clustered around shared kitchens and living space.
-In addition, we have further single study rooms with shared facilities on the central site and in blocks of shared flats at two annexe sites.
-There is a dedicated block of flats for established couples.
 The college is usually able to provide accommodation to all of its graduate students who apply for it.
 Unless otherwise requested, fresher graduates are housed on the central site so they can familiarise themselves with the college and the city easily.
 The college is usually able to accommodate students with individual requirements owing to a disability or a health condition.
-The new building is fully accessible and contains accommodation particularly for those with disabilities.
+The Cheng Yu Tung building is fully accessible and contains accommodation particularly for those with disabilities.